dominiksaul/HEIG-VD-cld-workshop/README.md

 ## POC objectives

-We will host a Node.JS chat application on RedHat OpenShift server and modify it to implement an authentication flow with a Keycloak Pod.
+On the RedHat OpenShift Container Platform we will host a sample NodeJS appliation.
+The NodeJS applicaiton uses a PostgreSQL database in the backend.
+Additionnaly we will implement a SSO authentication for the application with Keycloak.

 ## Infra architecture